7.2 Adding and editing snippets

 Formatting snippets in Documentation/snippets/new/

-When adding a file to this directory, please start the file with the following template …
+When adding a file to this directory, please use the following template (omitting the explanatory comments) …

 \version "2.xx.yy"